Dhanush-Raj1/Product-Search-Agent-Project/README.md

 1️⃣ Open the web app in your browser.
 2️⃣ Enter a search query:
 You can search for any specific product prices, just simply enter the query in the search tab.
- >     - Find the price of the book 'Start with why' written by Simon sinek
+ >     - Find the price of the book 'Start with why'
  >     - Find me the price of 'Redmi note 13 pro'
 3️⃣ Click the **Search** button.
 4️⃣ View the retrieved product details and price comparisons.